kokkos/kokkos/BUILD.md

  -DCMAKE_CXX_COMPILER=g++ \
  -DCMAKE_INSTALL_PREFIX=${my_install_folder}
 ````
-which builds and installed a default Kokkos when you run `make install`.
+which builds and installs a default Kokkos when you run `make install`.
 There are numerous device backends, options, and architecture-specific optimizations that can be configured, e.g.
 ````
 cmake ${srcdir} \